zaiisao/Documentation/en/Audio Broadcast/start_live_audio_ios.md

 ### 4. Set the channel profile

-After initializing the `AgoraRtcEngineKit` object, call the `setChannelProfile` method to set the channel profile as Live Broadcast.
+After initializing the `AgoraRtcEngineKit` object, call the `setChannelProfile` method to set the channel profile as `LiveBroadcasting`.

 One `AgoraRtcEngineKit` object uses one profile only.
 If you want to switch to another profile, destroy the current `AgoraRtcEngineKit` object with the `destroy` method and create a new one before calling the `setChannelProfile` method.